 Features of the Leadership Series

-13 days of high quality supported employment professional development provide the foundation for the SE Leadership Series: Part 1 – Introduction to SRV as a Theory of Practice for Establishing High Quality Employment Services, Part 2 – Systematic Instruction, Part 3 – Discovery, and Part 4 – Job Development.
+13 days of high quality supported employment professional development provide the foundation for the SE Leadership Series: Part 1 – Introduction to SRV as a Theory of Practice for Establishing High Quality Employment Services, Part 2 – MG&A Systematic Instruction, Part 3 – MG&A Discovery, and Part 4 – MG&A Customized Job Development.

-Experiential, practical learning represents a key component of the SE Leadership Series — time devoted for translation and reflection of content studied in the life of a job seeker with a disability.
-Course participants will have the option* of inviting and arranging cooperative involvement with a learning partner, someone with a disability who needs a job or job advancement.
-The learning partner will not attend the events, but will work cooperatively with the course participant with practical application of course content.
+Experiential, practical learning represents a key component of the SE Leadership Series — time devoted for translation and reflection of content studied in the life of a job candidate with a disability.
+Course participants will have the option of inviting and arranging involvement with a learning partner, someone with a disability who needs a job or job advancement.
+The learning partner will not attend the events, but will work in partnership with the course participant on practical application of course content.

-13 days not required – Participation in all 4 leadership events is highly recommended.
+13 days not required – Participation in all four leadership events is highly recommended.
 The content areas are designed to be sequential and cumulative.
 However, for some, participation in all 13 days may not be possible.
-Therefore, participants may select any combination of the 4 events.
+Therefore, participants may select any combination of the four events.
 (Check event descriptions for prerequisite requirements and recommendations.)
-Because the same events will be offered annually, it will be possible, for example, to participate in Parts 1 and 2 in 2022, and then Parts 3 and 4 in 2023.
+Because the same events will be offered annually, it will be possible, for example, to participate in Parts 1 and 2 in 2023, and then Parts 3 and 4 in 2024.

 Certification Requirements – Each of the 3 certification events will have a 3-day “Gateway Event.”
-There will be a maximum number of people attending each event, plus a maximum of 12 people that can pursue certification.
+There will be a maximum number of people attending each event, plus a maximum number of people that can pursue certification.
 The decision to seek certification may be made in advance of the gateway events, or within 10 days following the event.
-Certification requirements include: a) attending the relevant Gateway Event, b) completing an application/agreement, c) paying an additional fee ($525/certification), d) inviting involvement of a learning partner, someone with disability seeking employment, e) watching supplemental webinars, f) working with an assigned mentor to complete required assignments within the 20-week certification time frame, and g) obtaining a passing score on a comprehensive test or writing a summative essay.
-Additional certification information may be found within related documents on the MG&A Certification web page: http://www.marcgold.com/certification/ Here you may view or download several documents related to each of the certifications: Proposal, Handbook and Activity Log.
-NOTE: It’s important to complete the required SE Leadership Series gateway event for a particular certification prior to completing MG&A on-line certification registration.
+Certification requirements include: a) attending the relevant Gateway Event, b) completing an application/agreement, c) paying an additional fee ($525/certification), d) inviting involvement of a learning partner, someone with disability seeking employment, e) watching supplemental webinars, f) working with an assigned MG&A mentor to complete required assignments within the 20-week certification time frame, and g) obtaining a passing score on a comprehensive test or writing a summative essay.
+Additional certification information may be found within related documents on the MG&A Certification web page: http://www.marcgold.com/certification/ NOTE: It’s important to complete the required SE Leadership Series gateway event for a particular certification prior to completing MG&A on-line certification registration.
 Because Kentucky VR is subsidizing the cost of certifications, the SETP will need to submit names of Kentuckians seeking certification.
 (KY cost per certification is $525, while the standard cost is $850 to $1,000 depending on the certification.)
 Successful completion of certification requirements will relate to specific eligibility for Vocational Rehabilitation enhanced rates.

 Location, Cost & Registration Deadlines

-$600 per person for entire 13 day series with options for attending individual events ($150/event) — includes materials, books, and snacks.
-Certification fees are additional ($525/certification).
+$150 per person for each event — includes materials, books, and snacks.
+Certification fees for Parts 2, 3 and 4 are additional ($525/certification).

-Please refer to “Events Schedule” below for the maximum number of people attending and registration deadlines for individual events.
-(Please download, complete, save and submit the registration file above to email@example.com, or use mailing instructions on the form.)
+Please refer to the Event Schedule below for the maximum number of people attending and registration deadlines for individual events.
+(Please download, complete, save and submit the registration file above to firstname.lastname@example.org, or use mailing instructions on the form.)

 Hope Leet Dittmeier has devoted the last 35 years in a variety of roles, personally and professionally, investigating the question, “What would it take for people to enjoy ordinary lives in lieu of life in segregation?”
 Over the years she has developed programs specific to the needs of people thought of as challenging.
 Hope was the founder and executive director of Realizations, a service provider specializing in individualized and self-directed supports.
 During the last six years she has spent much of her time as a trainer and consultant in Ireland.
 Hope is currently Executive Director at the Mattingly Edge.
 She holds a Master’s degree in Rehabilitation Counseling from the University of Kentucky.